 All of our schools have a track record with working with university PGCE providers and other ITT providers.
-St Clere's has lead high quality teacher training for over ten years which ensures that cooperation between the schools is established and reamins a strength of the partnership.
+St Clere's has lead high quality teacher training for over 15 years which ensures that cooperation between the schools is established and remains a strength of the partnership.
 Each school provides a fully trained mentor for each trainee, support by a Pathway Tutor from TES institute who visits every half term to monitor progress and helps quality assure the programme.
 This route has provided consistent employment for trainees within the partnership on completion of their training.
-In 2017-18, all of the trainees had been employed before the end of the cousre, the majority in the schools where they had trained.
+In 2018-19, all of the trainees had been employed before the end of the course, the majority in the schools where they had trained.

 Successful applicants can choose to gain Qualified Teacher Status (QTS) or PGCE which costs a little more in fees.

 You will be trained in schools which have finely developed systems in place to nurture development of the whole teacher and equip that trainee teacher with the 'tools of the trade'.
-Although St Clere's runs the placements, you will be able to choose which school you would like to train in.
-You will then be interviewed by that school to see if you are a suiable fit.
-Each successful trainee is placed in a school for the majority or the placement and the training will be provided by expert practitioners.
+St Clere's will place you in one of our partnership schools.
+Each successful trainee is placed in a school for the majority of the placement and the training will be provided by expert practitioners.

-During the interview process you will be asked to deliver an activity to a small group of pupils as well as a formal interview and a written English task.
+During the interview process you will be asked to deliver an activity to a small group of pupils as well as a formal interview and a written English and numeracy task.

 How school placements work

-There are thirteen schools in the partnership, all judged to be outstanding or good (grade 1 or 2) by Ofsted and managed by St Clere's School/TTSA.
-The Thurrock Teaching Schools Alliance is one of a small number of alliances of its kind n the country.
-The unique blended learning programme combines the best of school based training, online learning materials, a network of experienced subject specialists to delover pedagogy and subjecy knowledge and a number of off-site visits to special schools, primary schools and Leading Teacher days.
+There are 16 schools in the partnership, including many outstanding or good features and managed by St Clere's School/TTSA.
+The Thurrock Teaching Schools Alliance is one of a small number of alliances of its kind in the country.
+The unique blended learning programme combines the best of school based training, online learning materials, a network of experienced subject specialists to deliver pedagogy and subject knowledge and a number of off-site visits to special schools, primary schools and Leading Teacher days.

 A dedicated Professional Studies programme takes place each week at St Clere's School.
 In the spring term, there is a 6 week second placement in a contrasting school setting usually one of the partnership schools.
 Some of the partnership schools have 11-18 intake and offer Key Stage 5 opportunities.
 All of the schools are fully comprehensive.